PratikMahajan/Recipe-Management-Webapp-And-Infrastructure/webapp/README.md

 ## Preparing

-### Initialising Environment Variables
+### Initializing Environment Variables
-Add environment variables in ENV file with the format
+Add environment variables in ENV.secret file with the format <br/>
+A ENV file is in folder, rename it to ENV.secret and add environment variables
 ```shell script
 <KEY> <VALUE>
 # For Example